 Significance of the findings:

-This finding highlights the negatived impacts of community lockdown on education in the epicenter of the EVD epidemic.
+This finding highlights the negative impacts of community lockdown on education in the epicenter of the EVD epidemic.

 Implication

 This finding implies that the EVD epidemic and its control measures undermined the smooth accessibility to education that consequently led to elevated levels of school dropouts.
 Data provided by this finding can assist the generation of hypotheses that will aid in investigating the impact of the EVD lockdowns on education in other EVD affected communities.
 Policy makers can utilise the findings from this data to devise way of ameliorating the negative impacts of community lockdowns on education during disasters.